hnla/style-modules/README.md

 ###Submitting###
-All submisions should be made by creating a ticket on [trac.buddypress] (https://buddypress.trac.wordpress.org/newticket) and selecting `Style Module` as the ticket type.
+All submissions should be made by creating a ticket on [trac.buddypress] (https://buddypress.trac.wordpress.org/newticket) and selecting `Style Module` as the ticket type.

 Upload your folder(files) complete with SC & readme.md

-Add a brief decription of your submissions styling purpose e.g _"styles the user message tables..."_
+Add a brief description of your submissions styling purpose e.g _"styles the user message tables..."_

 Please add a simple screen capture that provides a quick visual reference to your module styling, (label it style-module.jpg as we will attempt to load this image file on the modules listing page)